2019 Cadillac CTS Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Cadillac CTS, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Cadillac CTS, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The base CTS trim has a 268 hp, turbocharged 4-cylinder engine.
 It also comes with Brembo front brakes, 17 inch wheels, automatic headlights, a rearview camera, a rearview camera, cruise control, automatic climate control, rear parking sensors, a leather-wrapped steering wheel that is tilt-and-telescoping with paddle shifters, heated exterior mirrors, power front seats, faux-leather upholstery, remote/keyless entry and ignition, and an auto-dimming rearview mirror.